Steve Nash: 2012–13 season

-On 11 July 2012, the Los Angeles Lakers acquired Nash in a sign-and-trade deal with Phoenix.
+On 11 July 2012, the Los Angeles Lakers acquired Nash in a sign-and-trade deal with Phoenix, signing him to a three-year, $27 million contract.
 Nash also considered signing with New York or Toronto, but he decided that Los Angeles was the best fit for him and his family.
 Nash switched his jersey number, as his customary No. 13 was retired by Los Angeles in honour of Wilt Chamberlain.
 Nash, an avid soccer fan, chose No. 10 to pay homage to Glenn Hoddle, Zinedine Zidane, Lionel Messi and other soccer playmakers who wore the number.
 Entering his 17th NBA season, Nash came to the Lakers with concerns over his defense and the health of his back.

 In the second game of the 2012–13 season, Nash suffered a non-displaced fracture in his left leg after a collision with Damian Lillard of the Portland Trail Blazers.
 He was expected to miss at least one week, but was out of the lineup for close to seven weeks.
 He was reunited with D'Antoni, who took over as Lakers coach after Mike Brown was fired after a 1–4 start.
 On 22 December, Nash returned against the Golden State Warriors, helping the Lakers win their first overtime game of the season, 118–115, scoring 12 points with 9 assists in 41 minutes of play.
 The Lakers won three of the first four games after Nash returned.
 However, they lost their next four, including a 125–112 loss to Houston on 8 January 2013, when Nash assisted on an Antawn Jamison jumper to become the fifth player in NBA history to reach 10,000 career assists.

 Kobe Bryant was moved to defend the opponent's primary ball handler, freeing Nash from unfavourable matchups.
 Nash also struggled with Dwight Howard to run the pick and roll, a play that D'Antoni had expected would be a staple for the Lakers.
 D'Antoni moved Nash off the ball and made him more of a spot-up shooter, while Bryant became the primary facilitator on offense.
 Nash missed the last eight games of the season with a right hip injury that had also caused nerve damage in his right hamstring.
 The team qualified for the playoffs as the seventh seed, but were swept 4–0 by San Antonio in the first round.
 Nash missed the last two games of the series after recurring issues with his hip and hamstring.
 In what he called arguably "the most frustrating" season of his career, Nash missed a career-high 32 games in the regular season, and averaged his fewest assists (6.7) since 1999–2000, when he was a part-time starter with Dallas.